Certora/gambit/README.md

 1. **Parse:** Gambit begins by parsing the specified Solidity files provided on command line or in the configuration file

-2. **Function filters:** The `mutate` command provides the `--functions` and `--contract` filters to allow users to filter which functions should be mutated.
+2. **Function filters:** The `mutate` command provides two ways to filter which functions are mutated: the `--functions` filter and the `--contract` filter.
   When `--functions` is specified, Gambit will only mutate functions with a name contained in the provided list of functions.
 When `--contract` is specified, Gambit will only mutate functions within the specified contract.
 If neither option is specified, Gambit will mutate all functions.

-3. **Mutation:** Gambit recursively visits the body of each function retained in (2) and applies the mutation operators specified by the user; if no mutation operators were specified then Gambit uses a default set of mutation operators.
+3. **Mutation:** Gambit recursively visits the body of each function not filtered out in (2) and applies the mutation operators specified by the user;
+   if no mutation operators were specified then Gambit uses a default set of mutation operators.

 4. **Validation:** By default Gambit will _validate_ each generated mutant by compiling it with the `solc` compiler.
 If compilation fails Gambit will not export the mutant to disk or report it in `gambit_results.json` or `mutants.log`.
 Validation can be skipped with the `--skip_validate` option.
    To log invalidated mutants, use the `--log_invalid` option.

-5. **Down sampling:** If the user provides the `--num_mutants n` argument, Gambit will randomly down sample to `n` mutants.
+5. **Random down sampling:** If the user provides the `--num_mutants n` argument, Gambit will randomly down sample to `n` mutants.

-6. **Write to disk:** After all mutants are generated, validated, and optionally down sampled, the `mutate` writes the results to disk.
-This includes as well as specify several
+6. **Write to disk:** After all mutants are generated, validated, and optionally down sampled, the `mutate` command exports the generated mutants and writes to the output directory (`gambit_out` by default), and writes a summary of each mutant to `gambit_out/gambit_results.json`.

 <!-- ANCHOR: (running-mutate-with-command-line-arguments)= -->
-### Running  `mutate` with Command Line Arguments
+### Running  `mutate` with command line arguments

 By default the `mutate` command expects mutation parameters to be specified on the command line.